What Buyers Actually Want in a Dental Practice

 As the current owner prepares to leave the practice, there is one piece that is fairly evident: the emotional aspect.

-“There’s clearly an emotional piece for the buyer, but it’s a lot more of an emotional process for the seller,” Matt said.
+“There’s clearly an emotional piece for the buyer, but it’s a lot more of an emotional process for the seller,” Bridget said.
 “The seller is not only colleagues with their staff, but in the case of those long-time employees, oftentimes a second family.
 They want to ensure the staff trusts the person that’s taking over what they built.
 Mentorship gives them the ability to leave on good terms, see patients, transition them over and make everyone feel comfortable.”

 Ultimately, the current owner wants to leave knowing their staff and patients are well-cared for.
 By setting aside time to integrate the new doctor into the practice, the exiting doctor can have peace of mind as they make the final hand-off.